California Environmental Quality Act (CEQA)

 California AB 2606 Proposes Subsurface Low-Carbon Demonstration Projects and CSU Bakersfield Research Partnerships

-California AB 2606 proposes to prioritize state permitting for low-carbon subsurface projects, including carbon capture, hydrogen, and critical mineral extraction.
-Operators in the energy and carbon management sectors may benefit from accelerated approvals and state-backed research partnerships to scale transition technologies.
+California is advancing legislation to prioritize state permitting for low-carbon subsurface projects including carbon capture, hydrogen, and critical mineral extraction.
+Energy and carbon management operators may benefit from accelerated project approvals and state-backed research partnerships to scale transition technologies.

 leginfo.legislature.ca.govUnited StatesUnited States